teracyhq/devops/docs/setup_working_env.rst

 Setup working environment on Ubuntu
 -----------------------------------

-1. It's recommended to install Ubuntu 12.04 as it's currently the mass development environment of other our interested open source projects.
+1. It's recommended to install Ubuntu 12.04 as it's currently the mass development environment of our interested open source projects that we will work on it.

-2. The bash script below will:
+2. To start develop Python applications, you need to:

 - setup workspace directory: ``$HOME/workspace/$USER``, ``$HOME/workspace/teracy``, ``$HOME/workspace/readonly``.